 Cooking beans from scratch saves results in better tasting beans that are sodium free or low in sodium, if you use kombu seaweed as I suggest.
 You’ll also save money.
 One of my students figured out that the money that she saved on buying canned beans would pay for her pressure cooker in less than a year.

 You can pressure cook dry or soaked beans.
 Presoaked pinto, black, small white or kidney beans take just 4 to 6 minutes at pressure, while garbanzo beans take just 12 to 14 minutes at pressure.
-To use unsoaked beans, multiply the cooking time by to start.
+To use unsoaked beans, multiply the cooking time 3 to 4 times the regular time to start.
 (Black beans take around 25 minutes at pressure if they have not been presoaked.)

 To soak beans, put them in a large bowl and thoroughly cover them with water and soak at least 8 hours and up to 12 hours.
 Drain and then cook.